Jalend15/academicWebsite/content/project/cn/index.md

 url_slides: ''
 url_video: ''

-# Slides (optional).
-#   Associate this project with Markdown slides.
-#   Simply enter your slide deck's filename without extension.
-#   E.g. `slides = "example-slides"` references `content/slides/example-slides.md`.
-#   Otherwise, set `slides = ""`.
-slides: example
 ---

 Explored the role of online religious organisations in twitter and focused on a variety of hostile posts in Hindi Devanagari Script.
 Developed a model for Hostile speech detection and created a new dataset for hostility detection.
 Formulated a metric called hate score which indicates how hostile a certain post is